infracost/docs/docs/integrations/azure_repos_app.md

       - **Project and Team (Read)** - to list projects.
       - **Member Entitlement Management (Read & Write)** - to add projects to the Infracost group.

-   > **Note**: If you add new projects in the future, you will need to provide the PAT again to temporarily elevate access for setting up that project.
+   > **Note**: If you add new projects in the future, you will need to provide a PAT again to temporarily elevate access for setting up that project.

-7. If you use private modules:
+7. If you use private modules, see [this docs section](/docs/features/terraform_modules/#source-control-integrations).
-    - For private **git modules**, add your private SSH key (RSA format is recommended) and/or Git HTTPS credentials so Infracost can clone the repos in the same way Terraform does.
-    - For private **registry modules**, see [this page](/docs/features/terraform_modules/#terraform-registry-modules) and set the required Terraform registry token and host in the integration settings page in Infracost Cloud.

 8. If you need to customize how Infracost runs, add an `infracost.yml` or `infracost.yml.tmpl` [config file](/docs/features/config_file/) in the **Repo** > **My repo** > **Settings** tab, or to the root of your repo.
 The Azure Repos App will automatically use that file if it’s present.
 The app will also apply any usage values defined in the `infracost-usage.yml` [usage file](/docs/features/usage_based_resources/) at the root of the repo.